 Sidney Turner is the founder of Resilient Retreat and an Affiliate Assistant Professor in the Department of Community and Family Health at the University of South Florida.
 As a psychologist and a researcher, she has dedicated the last decade to advocating for survivors of trauma.
 Sidney received her B.A. in Psychology from the University of San Diego, an M.A. in Justice Studies and Psychology from the University of New Hampshire, and a Ph.D. in Psychology at the University of New Hampshire.
 She provides empowerment-based assistance to survivors of interpersonal violence (e.g., domestic violence, sexual violence, elder abuse, child abuse).
 She bridges research and practice by helping non-profits and other organizations create evidence-based programming to evaluate effectiveness.

 Tracey is a dual-certified nurse practitioner with a doctoral degree in educational and organizational leadership.
-She is the Executive Director of the Association of Camp Nursing and author of Camp Nursing: The Basics and Beyond.
-Dr. Gaslin focuses on treating patients with bleeding disorders, is a member of the National Association of Pediatric Nurse Practitioners, and a volunteer for the American Camp Association.
+She is the Executive Director of the Alliance for Camp Health and the author of Camp Nursing: The Basics and Beyond.
+Dr. Gaslin focuses on treating patients with bleeding disorders, is a member of the National Association of Pediatric Nurse Practitioners, and is a volunteer for the American Camp Association.
 Tracey received her M.S.N. from Troy State University and her Ph.D. from the University of Louisville.
 Her camp background is in special needs camping, where she continues to serve to date.
 She publishes most of her work in the areas of camp nursing, service leadership, and pediatric development.